Conduct Parent Questions

 "Amnesty" is granted when a student seeks medical assistance (or help is sought for a student) as a result of consumption of alcohol or drugs.
 This means that students will not face conduct action for a violation of the code of conduct related to alcohol or drugs, or the Substance Use and Abuse Policy, as long as no other University policies were violated.

-While there will not be conduct action (and thus no notation on a student's conduct record), the Office of Dean of Student Wellbeing will communicate with parents of minor student.
-The student seeking amnesty will meet with a Student Affairs staff member, who will refer the student to the Health and Wellness Educator in Counseling and Wellness Center for mandatory substance education program.
+While there will not be conduct action (and thus no notation on a student's conduct record), the Office of Dean of Student Experience will communicate with parents of minor student.
+The student seeking amnesty will meet with a Student Experience staff member, who will refer the student to the Health and Wellness Educator in Counseling and Wellness Center for mandatory substance education program.
 Failure to comply will result in student conduct action.

 Parents will be notified if there is an imminent risk to their student's health, safety, or welfare.

-All conduct violations are processed through the Office of the Dean of Student Wellbeing.
+All conduct violations are processed through the Office of the Dean of Student Experience.
 Student conduct records are retained for seven years from the date of a student's departure from the University, except in cases resulting in suspension (if the student does not return) or expulsion, in which conduct records are kept indefinitely.